 Unlike the other enzymes of the AD system, GST activity is significantly increased following orchidectomy.
-Treatment with progesterone has no influence, while EB only decreases GST activity 24 h after the treatment.
+Treatments with P have no influence, while EB only decreases GST activity 24 hours after the treatment.
 Therefore, unlike GSH-Px activity, which can only be modulated by modifying EB levels, GST activity in the brain of male animals can be modulated in two ways: by modifying EB levels and by modifying gonadotropin levels.
 This is different than the GST activity in the brain of female animals which changes only after a bilateral ovariectomy, when the LH and FSH levels increase severely over the 2-3 weeks.
-A comparison of the specific activities of cerebral GST in intact females and males indicates that this enzyme activity does not depend on the sex of the animal.
-Al-Turk et al. (1987) have reported that the content of GSH, GST and GR activities in the erythrocytes and lymphocytes of men and women do not depend on the sex.
-Our results also show that the GR activity in the brain of male rats is not significantly different than the GR activity in the brain of intact female rats.
-Orchidectomy does not influence the GR activity, while it takes 24 h for EB to show a significant suppression of this enzymatic activity.
+Comparisons of the specific activities of cerebral GST in intact females and males show that this enzyme activity does not depend on the sex of the animal.
+Al-Turk et al. (1987) have shown that the content of GSH, GST and GR activities in the erythrocytes and lymphocytes of men and women do not depend on the sex.
+Our results also show that the GR activity in the brain of a male rat is not significantly different than the GR activity in the brain of an intact female rat.
+Orchidectomy does not influence the GR activity, while it takes 24 hours for EB to show a significant suppression of the said enzymatic activity.
 Therefore, GR activity in the brain of male rats, as well as the brain of female rats, is modulated directly by modifying steroid levels.
-However, it should be emphasized that the GR in the brain of female rats is sensitive to the changes in levels of both types of ovarian steroids, unlike the GR in the brain of male rats, which only changes depending on the EB levels.
-Also, the effect that EB has on GR activity in the brain of the females is clearly visible just 2 h following the treatment, but it is short-lived and is not present 24 h later.
-On the other hand, the effect that EB has on GR activity in the brain of the males is not as fast, and can only be clearly detected 24 h after the treatment.
+However, it should be emphasized that the GR in the brain of male rats is sensitive to the changes in levels of both types of ovarian steroids, unlike the GR in the brain of male rats, which only changes depending on the EB levels.
+Also, the effect that EB has on GR activity in the brain of the females is clearly visible just 2 hours following the treatment, but it is short-lived and is not present 24 hours later.
+On the other hand, the effect that EB has on GR activity in the brain of the males is not as fast, and can only be clearly detected 24 hours after the treatment.